-4 The detainee may apply for release from detention at any time.
-The judicial authority must decide on the application within eight working days in a written procedure.

-5 The detention of children and young persons under 15 years of age is not permitted.

-6 In the case of a detention order in respect of an unaccompanied minor seeking asylum, the representative under Article 64a paragraph 3^{bis} of this Act or under Article 17 paragraph 3 AsylA will be informed in advance.

-7 The detention order shall be revoked if:

-- a. the reason for detention ceases to apply or the removal or expulsion order proves to be unenforceable for legal or practical reasons; - b. a request for release from detention is granted; - c. the detainee becomes subject to a custodial sentence or measure.

-8 When reviewing the decision to issue, extend or revoke a detention order, the judicial authority shall also take account of the detainee's family circumstances and the circumstances behind the enforcement of detention.
+- 3 If the canton orders the detention, the legality and appropriateness of detention shall be reviewed at the request of the detainee by a judicial authority in a written procedure.
+This review may be requested at any time. - 4 The detainee may apply for release from detention at any time.
+The judicial authority must decide on the application within eight working days in a written procedure. - 5 The detention of children and young persons under 15 years of age is not permitted. - 6 In the case of a detention order in respect of an unaccompanied minor seeking asylum, the representative under Article 64a paragraph 3^{bis} of this Act or under Article 17 paragraph 3 AsylA will be informed in advance. - 7 The detention order shall be revoked if: - a. the reason for detention ceases to apply or the removal or expulsion order proves to be unenforceable for legal or practical reasons; - b. a request for release from detention is granted; - c. the detainee becomes subject to a custodial sentence or measure. - 8 When reviewing the decision to issue, extend or revoke a detention order, the judicial authority shall also take account of the detainee's family circumstances and the circumstances behind the enforcement of detention.

 Art.
-81136 Conditions of detention
+81139 Conditions of detention

-1 The cantons shall ensure that a person in Switzerland designated by the detainee is notified.
-Detainees may communicate with their legal representatives as well as with their family members and consular authorities both verbally and in writing.

-2 Detention shall take place on appropriate premises.
-Accommodation with persons in pre-trial detention or who are serving a sentence must be avoided if possible and may only be ordered as a temporary measure and to overcome shortages of accommodation in administrative detention.137

-3 The needs of vulnerable persons, unaccompanied minors and families with minor children must be taken into account in the detention arrangements.138

-4 The detention arrangements are otherwise governed by:

-- a.
-Article 16 paragraph 3 and 17 of Directive 2008/115/EC139 for returns to a third country; - b.
-Article 28 paragraph 4 der Regulation (EU) No 604/2013140 for Dublin transfers.141 - Amended by Art.
+- 1 The cantons shall ensure that a person in Switzerland designated by the detainee is notified.
+Detainees may communicate with their legal representatives as well as with their family members and consular authorities both verbally and in writing. - 2 Detention shall take place on appropriate premises.
+Accommodation with persons in pre-trial detention or who are serving a sentence must be avoided if possible and may only be ordered as a temporary measure and to overcome shortages of accommodation in administrative detention.
+140 - 3 The needs of vulnerable persons, unaccompanied minors and families with minor children must be taken into account in the detention arrangements.141 - 4 The detention arrangements are otherwise governed by: - Article 16 paragraph 3 and 17 of Directive 2008/115/EC142 for returns to a third country; - Amended by Art.
 2 No 1 of the Federal Decree of 18 June 2010 on the Adoption of the EC Directive on the Return of Illegal Immigrants (Directive 2008/115/EC), in force since 1 Jan.
 2011 (AS 2010 5925; BBI 2009 8881).
 Amended by Annex No 1 of the Federal Act of 14 Dec.
 2012, in force since 1 Feb.
-2014 - 137 Amended by Annex No 1 of the Federal Act of 14 Dec.
+2014 - Amended by Annex No 1 of the Federal Act of 14 Dec.
 2012, in force since 1 Feb.
 2014 (AS 2013 4375 5357; BBI 2010 4455, 2011 7325).
-138 Amended by Annex No I 1 of the Federal Decree of 26 Sept.
-2014 (Adoption of R[EU] - 138 Amended by Annex No I 1 of the Federal Decree of 26 Sept.
-2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBI 2014 2675). - 139 Directive 2008/115/EC of the European Parliament and of the Council of 16 Dec.
-2008 on common standards and procedures in Member States for returning illegally staying thirdcountry nationals, Amended by OJ L 348 of 24.12.2008, p.
-98.
+Amended by Annex No I 1 of the Federal Decree of 26 Sept.
+2014 (Adoption of R[EU] - Amended by Annex No I 1 of the Federal Decree of 26 Sept.
+2014 (Adoption of R[EU] No 604/2013 establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection), in force since 1 July 2015 (AS 2015 1841; BBI 2014 2675).